Cooper-Zhong/CS340-Computational-Ethics/Assignment/A3/report.md

 Gender:
 DecisionTree: 0.8802
+GridSearch: 0.9305
 Logistic: 0.9379
 RandomForest: 0.8374
 XGB: 0.9567

-avg gender score:  0.9030476535519023
+avg gender score:  0.9085283484054317

 New Model List:

 Gender:
 DecisionTree: 0.9362
+GridSearch: 0.8366
 Logistic: 0.9532
 RandomForest: 0.8932
 XGB: 0.8647

-avg gender score:  0.9118373773374508
+avg gender score:  0.8967938455319325
 ```

-In terms of `Race`, `Decision Tree` model has increased the most.
-But the fairness score of the `Logistic Regression` model has decreased.
+In terms of `Race`, the fairness of  `Decision Tree`, `XGB`, `RandomForest` model has increased.
+But the fairness score of the `Logistic Regression` and `GridSearch` model has decreased.

-In terms of `Gender`, the fairness score of the `XGB` model has decreased the most.
-But others have increased.
+In terms of `Gender`, the fairness score of the `DecisionTree`, `Logistic`, `RandomForest` have increased.

 ## 5. Conclusion

 Different models have different sensitivity to data.
 Considering models(algorithms), using `Logistic Regression` model can help mitigate bias.

 Considering data, expanding the dataset can help mitigate bias for `Decision_Tree` and `Random_Forest` models.
+Note that the effects of expanding data really depends on the model, and it might not work well for all models.